-Rhonda Nese, PhD is a Research Assistant Professor within Educational and Community Supports, a research unit housed within the College of Education at the University of Oregon.
-Dr. Nese currently serves as the Principal Investigator of an IES grant to develop an instructional alternative to exclusionary discipline, and Co-Principal Investigator on two additional IES grants to identify factors that predict implementation and sustainability of evidence-based practices, and to develop technology to improve online learning for educators.
-Additionally, Dr. Nese is the Research Coordinator on a federally funded grant to develop systems-wide strategies for neutralizing the effects of implicit bias on racial disproportionality in school discipline.
-Through the OSEP-funded National TA-Center on PBIS, Dr. Nese provides technical assistance to state, district, and school level teams across the nation on preventative practices, including addressing implicit bias in school discipline, effective classroom behavior management strategies, bullying prevention, and alternatives to exclusionary discipline practices.
-Within her position as a technical assistance provider, she has utilized her expertise in single-case research to examine the effectiveness of intervention programs, including video-based parent training and bullying prevention.
-Dr. Nese has published articles on intervention implementation and sustainability of evidence-based practices in peer-reviewed journals including School Psychology Quarterly, Behavioral Disorders, and Children and Youth Services Review.
-She brings a great deal of expertise as it relates to training teachers and administrators on equitable instructional practices, systems change, and policy implementation to support their community of learners.
+Rhonda Nese, PhD is an Assistant Professor in the Department of Special Education and Clinical Sciences at the University of Oregon and a Principal Investigator within Educational and Community Supports, a research unit housed in the College of Education.
+Dr. Nese currently serves as the Director of an IES grant to develop an instructional alternative to exclusionary discipline, and Co-Principal Investigator on two additional IES grants to identify factors that predict implementation and sustainability of evidence-based practices, and to develop technology to improve online learning for educators.
+Dr. Nese also provides technical assistance to state, district, and school level teams across the nation on preventative practices, including addressing implicit bias in school discipline, effective classroom behavior management strategies, bullying prevention, and alternatives to exclusionary discipline practices through the OSEP-funded National TA-Center on PBIS.
+Dr. Nese’s research involves intervention delivery within a multi-tiered behavior support framework focused on preventative strategies for improving student outcomes.

 Ph.D., 2013, University of Oregon,